First Judicial District Court

 Department of Alternative Sentencing

 The Courts informally supervise the Department of Alternative Sentencing.
-The department consists of 9 1/2 employees and provides pretrial and probationary supervision, pretrial arrestee screening services, community service coordination, and oversees courthouse security and the collection of court fines and fees.
+The department consists of 9 1/2 employees and provides pretrial and probationary supervision, pretrial arrestee screening services, community service coordination, and oversees courthouse security.

 Mental Health Court Program